noamKap1/ass1/README.md

 We write the newly classified objects to three different distance methods csv's, according to the expected output rules.

 # compiling and running:
-compile with the command:
-g++ *.cpp -std=c++11
-and then run with the command:
+first the unclassified and classified file you gave us should be placed cmake-build-debug folder in the assigment folder. compile with the command: g++ *.cpp -std=c++11 and then run with the command: